 3. Brand management

 This phase aims to ensure that the brand is managed effectively.
-The application of branding should be consistent, frequent and accurate.
-Emphasis should be placed on living up to the brand promise, to ensure close alignment between brand identity (the brand that the organisation communicates) and brand image (how customers perceive the brand).
+Branding should be applied consistently, frequently, and accurately.
+Emphasis should be placed on living up to the brand promise to ensure close alignment between brand identity (the brand that the organisation communicates) and brand image (how customers perceive the brand).
 This requires feedback mechanisms and any targeted improvement activities that may be required.

 Communication of the organisation’s strategy forms part of the brand management process.
-The act of explaining the Vision and strategy to key stakeholders increases trust and a sense of partnership.
+Explaining the Vision and strategy to key stakeholders increases trust and a sense of partnership.

-Communication needs to be consistent and an accurate representation interally and externally.
+Communication needs to be consistent and an accurate representation internally and externally.

 4. Brand engagement